AppImage/AppImageSpec/draft.md

 ##### <a name="payloadap"></a>Payload application
 The application software contained inside an AppImage

+##### <a name="Target system"></a>Target system(s)
+The target system(s) the application software packaged as an AppImage is intended to run on.
+The person or group creating an AppImage can decide which target systems the AppImage needs to run on, and **SHOULD** communicate the system requirements clearly to users

 ##### <a name="zsync"></a>zsync
 A file transfer algorithm which implements efficient download of only the content of a file which is not already known to the receiver. http://zsync.moria.org.uk/paper/